 Raddy Ramos is a neuroscientist with interests in the anatomy and physiology of the developing brain.
-At the NYIT College of Osteopathic Medicine, he is involved in college service (i.e., Institutional Review Board, Instructional Animal Care and Use Committee), teaching (lecture and laboratory), and research.
-In his lab, Ramos mentors undergraduate and medical student research assistants who often earn co-authorship on conference presentations as well as in peer-reviewed publications.
+At the NYIT College of Osteopathic Medicine, he is involved in teaching (lecture and laboratory), research, and college service (i.e., Institutional Review Board, Instructional Animal Care and Use Committee).
+In his lab, Dr. Ramos mentors undergraduate and medical student research assistants who often earn co-authorship on conference presentations as well as in peer-reviewed publications.

 Recent Projects & Research